 For low-income PLWH and their households, a shortage of available and affordable housing is an ongoing issue.
 Households with poor credit, rental, or criminal histories face additional barriers to securing rental units.
-Additionally, owners often require applicant households to make 2.5 to 3 times the proposed unit rent in income to offer leases.
+Additionally, owners often require applicant households to make 2.5 to 3 times the Annual Action Plan - 2022 DRAFT proposed unit rent in income in order to offer leases.
 Compounding these barriers, housing costs continue to rise (increases in rent, utilities, application fees, and deposits) while household incomes remain stagnant or even decrease.
-In response to these market characteristics, the DSHS HOPWA Program provides TBRA, a rental subsidy used to help households obtain or maintain permanent housing in the private rental housing market until they can enroll in the Housing Choice Voucher (HCV) Program or other affordable housing programs.
+In response to these market characteristics, the DSHS HOPWA Program provides TBRA, a rental subsidy used to help households obtain or maintain permanent housing in the private rental housing market until they are able to enroll in the Housing Choice Voucher (HCV) Program or other affordable housing programs.